Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    ret = mc_server_update_playlist_done(g_server_h, playlist_h);
    ```
-4. When no longer needed, destroy the playlist handle using the `mc_playlist_destroy()` function:
+4. When no longer needed, destroy the playlist handle using the `mc_playlist_destroy()`:

    ```
    mc_playlist_destroy(playlist_h);
    ```
-5. Destroy the media controller server handle using the `mc_server_destroy()` function, when media controller server handle is no longer needed.
+5. Destroy the media controller server handle using the `mc_server_destroy()`, when media controller server handle is no longer needed:

    ```
    mc_server_destroy(g_server_h);